Grey reef shark: Taxonomy and phylogeny

 Dutch ichthyologist Pieter Bleeker first described the grey reef shark in 1856 as Carcharias (Prionodon) amblyrhynchos, in the scientific journal Natuurkundig Tijdschrift voor Nederlandsch-Indië.
 Later authors moved this species to the genus Carcharhinus.
 The type specimen was a 1.5 m-long female from the Java Sea.
 Other common names used for this shark around the world include black-vee whaler, bronze whaler, Fowler's whaler shark, graceful shark, graceful whaler shark, grey shark, grey whaler shark, longnose blacktail shark, school shark, and shortnose blacktail shark.
 Some of these names are also applied to other species.

 In older literature, the scientific name of this species was often given as C. menisorrah.
 The blacktail reef shark (C. wheeleri), native to the western Indian Ocean, is now regarded as the same species as the grey reef shark by most authors.
 It was originally distinguished from the grey reef shark by a white tip on the first dorsal fin, a shorter snout, and one fewer upper tooth row on each side.
 Based on morphological characters, vertebral counts, and tooth shapes, Garrick (1982) concluded the grey reef shark is most closely related to the silvertip shark (C. albimarginatus).
 This interpretation was supported by a 1992 allozyme phylogenetic analysis by Lavery.

+Fossil teeth of the gray reef shark are known from the Late Miocene of Brunei, representing the oldest known record of the species.

 Description

-The Grey Reef Shark has a streamlined, moderately stout body with a long, blunt snout and large, round eyes.
+The grey reef shark has a streamlined, moderately stout body with a long, blunt snout and large, round eyes.
 The upper and lower jaws each have 13 or 14 teeth (usually 14 in the upper and 13 in the lower).
 The upper teeth are triangular with slanted cusps, while the bottom teeth have narrower, erect cusps.
 The tooth serrations are larger in the upper jaw than in the lower.
 The first dorsal fin is medium-sized, and no ridge runs between the second dorsal fin and it.
 The pectoral fins are narrow and falcate (sickle-shaped).

 The coloration is grey above, sometimes with a bronze sheen, and white below.
 The entire rear margin of the caudal fin has a distinctive, broad, black band.
 Dusky to black tips are on the pectoral, pelvic, second dorsal, and anal fins.
 Individuals from the western Indian Ocean have a narrow, white margin at the tip of the first dorsal fin; this trait is usually absent from Pacific populations.
-Grey Reef Sharks that spend time in shallow water eventually darken in color, due to tanning.
-Most Grey Reef Sharks are less than 1.9 m long.
+Grey reef sharks that spend time in shallow water eventually darken in color, due to tanning.
+Most grey reef sharks are less than 1.9 m long.
 The maximum reported length is 2.6 m and the maximum reported weight is 33.7 kg.